oduameh/Hyper-docs/Quick start guide.md

 npm run start
 ```

-* This will start the React Wallet SDK TypeScript Demonstration at [http://localhost:3000](http://localhost:3000).
+* This command starts the React Wallet SDK TypeScript demonstration at [http://localhost:3000](http://localhost:3000).
 1. Clone the [Swift SDK](https://github.com/hyperledger/identus-edge-agent-sdk-swift) repository.

 ```shell
 git clone https://github.com/hyperledger/identus-edge-agent-sdk-swift
 ```

-2. Open the XCode project on **./Sample/AtalaPrismWalletDemo/AtalaPrismWalletDemo.xcodeproj**
+2. Open the Xcode project at **./Sample/AtalaPrismWalletDemo/AtalaPrismWalletDemo.xcodeproj**.
-3. On the top left of the XCode window you will see a Play/Run button, click it.
+3. In the top-left corner of the Xcode window, click the Play/Run button.
 4. The app will start.
 5. Click Wallet Demo 2.0
 * You will be able to run the rest of the guide here.
 1. Clone the [KMM SDK](https://github.com/hyperledger/identus-edge-agent-sdk-kmm) repository.

 ```shell
 git clone https://github.com/hyperledger/identus-edge-agent-sdk-kmm
 ```

-2. Open the Wallet SDK project on IntelliJ or Android Studio.
+2. Open the Wallet SDK project in IntelliJ IDEA or Android Studio.
 3. In the `Run configuration` dropdown, select SampleApp.
 4. Select the device or emulator you want to use.
 5. Click "Run".
-* The SampleApp will launch on the applicable device or emulator.
+* The SampleApp launches on the applicable device or emulator.

 ### Deploy and establish mediation

-Mediation is the process that ensures messages get routed and stored correctly between Issuers, Verifiers and Holders, even if they are offline.
-The mediator offers a service that is always running and can securely store messages and deliver them to the associated DIDs using DIDComm.
-This enables use-cases where connectivity to a (mobile) wallet cannot be guaranteed.
+Mediation ensures messages are routed and stored correctly between Issuers, Verifiers, and Holders, even if they are offline.
+The mediator offers an always-on service that securely stores messages and delivers them to the associated DIDs by using DIDComm.
+This capability enables use cases where connectivity to a mobile wallet cannot be guaranteed.

 **Preparation**